 Corrected and Uncorrected Misstatements.
 Professional standards require us to accumulate all known and likely misstatements identified during the audit, other than those that are trivial, and communicate them to the appropriate level of management.
-There are no uncorrected misstatements.
-Our audit disclosed one adjustment that has been included in the attached financial statements.
+Management has corrected all such misstatements.
+There were no significant adjustments and no significant unadjusted differences.